 The most basic and cheapest type of implement is a hollow tine fork or hand corer.
-Like a garden fork it is fitted with four or more tines, but in this case hollow tines instead of solid tines.
-It is great for small tight lawns, where maneuverability with a machine could be a problem.
+It’s similar to a garden fork as it is fitted with four or more tines, but in this case hollow tines instead of solid tines.
+It is great for small tight lawns, where manoeuvrability with a machine could be difficult.
 They do a very thorough job and penetrate deeper than most machines.
 The obvious drawback is they are very time-consuming and can be hard work.

-The next method is a petrol powered or towed machine where the tines are fitted to a rolling or rotating cylinder or drum.
-This method is ideal for larger areas of turf where maneuverability is not restricted.
+Another type of machine is a petrol powered or towed machine, where the tines are fitted to a rolling or rotating cylinder or drum.
+This method is ideal for larger areas of turf where manoeuvrability is not restricted.
 On this type of core aerator the tines penetrate to a maximum of 50mm.
 The main drawback is the cost of the machine and in most cases hiring would be the best option.

 Finally there are machines that have a punch action.
 The tines are fixed to a cam and punched into the soil.
 These machines are very expensive and are used by the professional turf care industry.
 However a growing number of lawn care companies are using them and they can also be hired.

-Hiring is probably the best option, as hollow tining is only carried out annually / biennially a year on a typical lawn.
+Hiring is probably the best option, as hollow tining is typically only carried out only once or twice a year.